-6.1.3 ORIGINAL MATERIALS AND TECHNIQUES
+6.13.3 ORIGINAL MATERIALS AND TECHNIQUES

-The object is a plaster cast with a metal reinforcing structure inside.
-The surface of the sculpture is cream-yellow.
-In order to find out the stratigraphy, and to identify the materials of the polychromed layer, samples of the plaster with paint were taken from the cast and sent to the University of Northumbria for analysis.
+The object is a plaster cast with an internal metal/wood reinforcing structure and a wooden frame at the underside of the base.
+The surface of the sculpture is cream-white.
+To find out the stratigraphy, and to identify the materials of the polychromed layer, samples of the plaster with paint from Cast of Parthenon Seated Goddesses were taken and sent to the University of Northumbria for analysis.
+The photograph of a cross-section of the sample shows two layers of white paint and a layer of varnish underneath.